inmanityus/Gaming-System-AI-Core/docs/assessment/GAME-READINESS-ASSESSMENT.md

 - ETHELRED is **architecturally complete on paper** (v2 requirements + Phase 3 solutions across all seven domains).
 - Phase 4 task docs now provide **concrete, testable implementation plans** for each domain (`docs/tasks/ETHELRED-*.md`, `docs/tasks/WEBSITE-SOCIAL-AI-TASKS.md`).
-- **Content Governance & Content Levels now has a first partial implementation slice (Milestones 1–2 baseline)** – schemas/migrations, Content Level Manager + session snapshots in Settings, Content Validator skeleton, and unit/logic-level tests are in place – while all other ETHELRED domains remain design-only.
+- **Three ETHELRED domains now have implementations:**
+  - **Content Governance & Content Levels**: Full implementation (all milestones)
+  - **Story Memory System**: Full implementation (all milestones)
+  - **Audio Authentication**: Partial implementation (Milestones 1-2 complete with capture/metrics pipeline)
+- All other ETHELRED domains (4D Vision, Engagement, Multi-Language, Website/Social) remain design-only.

 Until at least one vertical slice (e.g., **Content Governance + 4D Vision + Audio QA + Story Memory for a small set of scenes**) is implemented and green in `/test-comprehensive`, ETHELRED should be treated as **pre-production design** rather than a live quality gate for The Body Broker.